-I am the type of person that feels more productive in the evening then during the day.
-Anyone else feel like that?
+I am the type of person that feels more productive in the evening than during the day.
+Anyone else like that?
 I don’t know what it is, but I get so much more work done in the later hours of the day!
-I do the dishes, the laundry and ironing, sometimes cleaning and organizing, and even blogging, late at night.
-Now, it’s not like I don’t do anything during the day.
-I do have other tasks that need to be done.
-It just so happens that I get this burst of energy in the evening time and decide to use it towards housework.
-Probably has something to do with me just being a natural night owl.
+I do the dishes, laundry – sometimes cleaning, organizing, and even blogging – late at night.

-Whether you’re a homemaker with or without kids, living by yourself or with a roommate, or it’s just you and your hubby, these tips are sure to help you out with the basic tasks.
-Here’s what I do as my evening routine everyday, and tips for what you can do to make the next day easier!
+Whether you’re a homemaker with or without kids, living by yourself or with a roommate, or it’s just you and your hubby, these tips are sure to help you out in preparing for the next day.

 Have the Dishwasher Loaded and Going

-First thing to do as part of your evening routine, is to put all the dishes used throughout the day into the dishwasher.
+The first thing to do as part of your evening routine is to put all the dishes used throughout the day into the dishwasher.
 Before bed, make sure to turn it on for the cycle to be finished by morning.
-This way, it will be ready to be unloaded, and you will have clean dishes to use the next day.
-Repeating this process every evening and so on eventually becomes a habit, and has become quite helpful.
-You no longer have to wake up the next day knowing you have dirty dishes to take care of.
+This way, it will be ready to be unloaded, and you will have clean dishes to use.

 Tidy Up Around the House

 By tidy up, I mean take an extra 5-10 minutes before bed to do a few extra little tasks.
 Wipe down the kitchen counters; hand wash any pots and pans used to make dinner; fold up the throw blankets on the couch; clear the bathroom counter, etc.